perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- Two NICs
 		- One used to connect to the private network inside the organisation using private IP addressing
 		- Other used to connect to external public network
+- **Process:**
+	- To create a tunnel, client must first connect to Internet by establishing a connection using the remote access protocol

 ## Tutorial Revision Questions